 Please see the Schedule of Events for meeting dates.
-Meetings are at 5:30 PM every Thursday in the School of Leadership Studies Room 123.
+Meetings are at 6:30 PM every Thursday in Room 120 in Willard Hall.

 The goal for the LGVMA Student Chapter is to offer students a forum for discussion and an environment where they can feel welcome and open.
 The organization coordinates and promotes activities that educate the campus and local communities on issues surrounding the lgbt community.

 The Gender Collective is an organization designed to provide a venue for